siddhantmodi97/DS_Salary_Predictor/README.md

 ![alt text](https://github.com/sid123github/DS_Salary_Predictor/blob/master/EDA_Images/Jobs_by_Location.PNG "Job Opportunities by State")
 ![alt text](https://github.com/sid123github/DS_Salary_Predictor/blob/master/EDA_Images/top_Companies.PNG "Top Hiring Companies")

+* I also build a Word Cloudd from all the Job Description to understand most common requirements

 ![alt text](https://github.com/sid123github/DS_Salary_Predictor/blob/master/EDA_Images/WordCloud_JobDescription.PNG "Word Cloud for Job Descriptions")

 ## Model Building

 First, I transformed the categorical variables into dummy variables.
-I also split the data into train and tests sets with a test size of 20%.
+I also split the data into train and tests sets with a test size of 33%.

 I tried three different models and evaluated them using Mean Absolute Error.
 I chose MAE because it is relatively easy to interpret and outliers aren’t particularly bad in for this type of model.